manticoresoftware/manticoresearch/manual/Creating_a_cluster/Remote_nodes/Mirroring.md

 agent = node1|node2|node3:9312:shard2
 ```

 The above example declares that 'node1:9312', 'node2:9312', and 'node3:9312' all have an index called shard2, and can be used as interchangeable mirrors.
 If any single of those servers go down, the queries will be distributed between the other two.
-When it gets back up, master will detect that and begin routing queries to all three nodees again.
+When it gets back up, master will detect that and begin routing queries to all three nodes again.

 Mirror may also include individual index list, as: